varadero/http-fs/README.md

 - Serve without default file so trying to access a folder will result in `HTTP 404 Not Found`:

 `node path/to/http-fs/dist/index.js --default-file-name ""`

+- Serve specified file if requested is not found.
+Can be used for SPA applications so when the browser is refreshed while at some route URL, the application will be loaded from specified HTML file keeping the URL in the browser

+`node path/to/http-fs/dist/index.js --not-found-file ./index.html`

 - Serve at specific IP and port